 Spring Elections – April 7th

-The Case to be Made (Articles from the Wausau Daily Herald)
+The Case to be made (Articles from the Wausau Daily Herald and other outlets)

 Here are just a few of the articles that have come out over the last two years addressing the concept of a City Administrator for Wausau:

-With the importance of the issues involved, the Chamber of Commerce commissioned a study of the issue.
+- With the importance of the issues involved, the Chamber of Commerce commissioned a study of the issue.
 The CoC’s press release with links to their executive summary (direct link to the executive summary)

 While the City Council will make the final decision, the referendum on April 7th is important.
 Look at the issues, look at the information, look at the evidence – then help Wausau to change for a better future.
 Here is what you can do

-Yard Sign (see link to the right).
+- Yard Signs (see link to the right).
 Help us get out the word about the referendum so that everyone’s voice can be heard.
 Information on how to obtain yours can be found by following the link in the right sidebar.

 Email us, call, write or contact us on Facebook.